 Because it combines self-rule with shared rule (through Westminster), devolution has something in common with federal arrangements in countries like Australia, Germany or Canada.
 However, there are also many differences.
 The most important of these is that the UK Parliament remains sovereign in law and can still legislate, in theory and in fact, for Scotland, Wales and Northern Ireland.
 By convention (the so-called Sewel convention), it does not do so for devolved matters without the consent of the devolved legislature concerned.

 A second major difference between the UK and federal systems is that England is outside the devolution arrangements.
-Scotland, Wales and Northern Ireland now each have two governments and legislatures, but for England there is only one – the UK Parliament and UK Government.
+Scotland, Wales and Northern Ireland now each have two legislatures, but for England there is only one – the UK Parliament and UK Government.
 This in turn gives rise to many of the asymmetric features that are characteristic of devolution, and which create many of its constitutional anomalies.

 A third major difference between the UK and federal systems is that the nature of devolved powers varies between Scotland, Wales and Northern Ireland.
 Scotland’s legislative powers include policing and criminal justice; Northern Ireland’s don’t, as yet, but they do (formally) include social security.
 Both Scotland and Northern Ireland have devolved powers to legislate for any matter save those expressly excepted or reserved to Westminster.
 Wales, by contrast, has much more limited legislative powers in only those areas where powers have been expressly conferred on the National Assembly.
 This is another set of asymmetries about devolution.